-- Don’t meet a homeowner, or your team, or allow work to go ahead, if you have any of the symptoms associated with the virus, like a high temperature, a loss of sense of taste or smell, or a new, continuous cough – even if they seem mild.
+- Don’t meet a homeowner, or your team, or allow work to go ahead, if you have any of the symptoms associated with the virus.
+These include a high temperature, a loss of sense of taste or smell, or a new, continuous cough – even if they seem mild.
 If anyone in your household has symptoms, stay at home for the appropriate length of time.

 - Consider ways to reduce contact, such as sending photos or a video to enable you to quote over the phone.
 Our Protected Payments service can be useful for you and a homeowner to consider using during this time.
-It’s digital so you won’t need to meet to receive payment for work, and your money will be protected if a job needs to be put on hold.
+It’s digital so you won’t need to meet to receive payment for work, and it’ll protect your money if a job needs to be put on hold.
 Read more info.

 We know that working on a construction site and working in people’s homes are two very different things.
-You should carry out work as long as you and anyone in your household is well and has no symptoms, and you can stand 2 metres apart from anyone else in the customer’s house.
+You should carry out work as long as you and anyone in your household is well and has no symptoms.
+In addition, you should be able to stand 2 metres apart from anyone else in the customer’s house.
 You shouldn’t carry out work in any households that are self-isolating or if an individual is classed as vulnerable and being protected, unless the work is to sort a problem which is a direct risk to the safety of the household, like emergency plumbing or repairs, and where you’re willing to do so.
 Read the specific government guidelines for working in homes in more detail on Gov.uk.

-The same advice applies for who should work but if you’re classed as ‘clinically extremely vulnerable’, it’s strongly advised that you don’t return to work onsite.
-If you’re ‘clinically vulnerable’, the government advice is that you should take extra care with social distancing and should be offered the safest available onsite roles where you can stay 2 metres away from others.
+The same advice applies regarding who should go to work.
+But, if you’re classed as ‘clinically extremely vulnerable’, it’s strongly advised that you don’t return to work onsite.
+If you’re ‘clinically vulnerable’, the government advice is that you should take extra care with social distancing.
+You should also be offered the safest available onsite roles, where you can stay 2 metres away from others.
 If this isn’t possible, you and your employer should assess whether the risk is acceptable.
 See more info in our Coronavirus: Staying safe whilst working on a construction site article.